Audio equalization: Graphic equalizer

-In the graphic equalizer, the input signal is sent to a bank of filters.
+In the graphic equalizer, or GEQ for short, the input signal is sent to a bank of filters.
 Each filter passes the portion of the signal present in its own frequency range or band.
 The amplitude passed by each filter is adjusted using a slide control to boost or cut frequency components passed by that filter.
 The vertical position of each slider thus indicates the gain applied to that frequency band, so that the sliders resemble a graph of the equalizer's response plotted versus frequency.

 The number of frequency channels may be matched to the requirements of the intended application.
 A car audio equalizer might have a total of five to ten frequency bands.
 An equalizer for professional live sound reinforcement typically has some 25 to 31 bands, for more precise control of feedback problems and equalization of room modes.
 Such an equalizer is called a 1/3-octave equalizer (spoken informally as "third-octave EQ") because the center frequencies of its filters are spaced one third of an octave apart, three filters to an octave.
 Equalizers with half as many filters per octave are common where less precise control is required—this design is called a 2/3-octave equalizer.

 Parametric equalizer

 The equalizer-section from the Audient ASP8024 Mixing console.
 The upper section has high and low shelving EQ, the lower section has fully parametric EQ.

 Parametric equalizers are multi-band variable equalizers that allow users to control the three primary filter parameters: gain, center frequency and bandwidth.
 Gain allows adjustment of boost or cut produced.
 The center frequency controls the frequencies affected.
-The bandwidth (which is inversely related to Q) the range of frequencies affected.
-Parametric equalizers are capable of making much more precise adjustments to the sound than other equalizers and are commonly used in sound recording and live sound reinforcement.
+The bandwidth (which is inversely related to Q) controls the range of frequencies affected.
+Parametric equalizers are capable of making much more precise adjustments than other equalizers and are commonly used in sound recording and live sound reinforcement.

 A variant of the parametric equalizer is the semi-parametric equalizer, a sweepable filter.
 It allows users to control the gain and frequency but uses a pre-set bandwidth.
 In some cases, semi-parametric equalizers allow the user to select between a wide and a narrow preset bandwidth.